 The resource rich business sector and widely networked third sector can join together in the eradication of the social evils and ills of our society.
 These two can act very important role in bringing all sections of the socially and economically excluded population to the mainstream.
-The collaboration can lead to the situation of bringing the socially and economically excluded population to the level of socially and economically advanced group.
-This collaboration between business sector and third sector can bring a positive change and thereby enhance the activities for the development of socially excluded groups.
-These reasons necessitates for a strong and working collaboration between the third sector and business sector.
+The partnership can lead to the situation of bringing the socially and economically excluded population to the level of socially and economically advanced group.
+This partnership between business sector and third sector can bring a positive change and thereby enhance the inclusive growth activities.
+These reasons necessitates for a strong and working partnership between the third sector and business sector.

-POSSIBILITY OF COLLABORATION
+POSSIBILITY OF PARTNERSHIP

-The business sector and third sector both gain from the collaboration between the two.
+The business sector and third sector both gain from the partnership between the two.
 The business sector may have different priorities depending on their objectives and third sector will also have different priorities in discharging its activities.
 Many a times these priorities do not match with each other.
 Sometimes business sector cannot offer what the third sector needs and similarly third sector sometimes cannot offer what the business sector needs.
-In spite of these challenges, there is a very good possibility of collaboration which may be mutually complementary to each other.
+In spite of these challenges, there is a very good possibility of partnership which may be mutually complementary to each other.

-The collaboration between business sector and third sector becomes possible due to that fact that if the business carries social development activities on its own there is every possibility of criticism it has to face that business sector is manipulative in discharging CSR.
-The collaboration between the two sectors will definitely enhance the reputation of the business sector.
-The public image and reputation will be built when business sector jointly carries programmes on development of socially excluded groups together with the third sector.
+The partnership between business sector and third sector becomes possible due to that fact that if the business carries social development activities on its own there is every possibility of criticism it has to face that business sector is manipulative in discharging CSR.
+The partnership between the two sectors will definitely enhance the reputation of the business sector.
+The public image and reputation will be built when business sector jointly carries inclusive growth programmes with the third sector.
 The enhanced image of the business sector will be booster for its financial requirement because lenders always want to lend money only to those businesses which have minimum risk.
-The collaboration will also make business to understand what the requirements of the society are and any kind of resentment can perceived very early by the business when the business sector partner with third sector.
-The collaboration with the third sector will bring credibility in business operations.
+The partnership will also make business to understand what the requirements of the society are and any kind of resentment can perceived very early by the business when the business sector partner with third sector.
+The partnership with the third sector will bring credibility in business operations.

-The collaboration between the business sector and third sector works advantageous to both the sectors.
+The partnership between the business sector and third sector works advantageous to both the sectors.
 The business sector can benefit by way of discovering the real problems of the society and identifying socially and economically excluded people and at the same time third sector can benefit by way of systematic management of various resources to be utilized in the welfare activities.
 In this way it will be complementary to the both the sectors.
 It will be win-win situations to the both the sectors and also for the government and society.
-The inclusive growth programmes on development of socially excluded groups can be better progressed when these two sector work jointly and collaborate with each other.
-So there is a great possibility collaboration between the two sectors.
+The inclusive growth programmes can be better progressed when these two sector work jointly and collaborate with each other.
+So there is a great possibility partnership between the two sectors.